forteller11/TSB_asteroids_test/README.md

 ---

 #### Data Orientation and Performance
 In many ways my prototype is  **not** data oriented, for instance, my overlap system is far more generic than it has to be for an asteroids game, and it doesn't make use of chunk-based filtering that ECS lends itself to and that already comes for free  with some of the components that the renderer uses to cull objects.
-My algorithim is O(n-2)^2 and contains branches even in its tightest inner loops.
+My algorithim is O(n-1)^2 and contains branches even in its tightest inner loops.

 ---
 #### Spawning System and Bugs
-Originally I started creating a more procedural system which would spawn entities based of weights which would change over time.
+Originally I started creating a more procedural system which would spawn entities based off weights which would change over time.

-I instead decided to try something more hand-authored and designer friendly, with pacing baked in.
+I instead decided to try something more hand-authored and designer friendly, with pacing baked-in.
 This lead to the creation of a wave-based spawning method where designers would be able to hand pick what objects would be spawned in each wave, and in what order.

-I tried  converting the serialized MonoBehaviours and ScriptableObjects to  both assetblobs, DynamicBuffers and FixedLists.
+I tried  converting the serialized MonoBehaviours and ScriptableObjects to both AssetBlobs, DynamicBuffers and FixedLists.
 Unfortunately the conversion process of these configs remained broken throughout development.